Constraints on Yukawa gravity parameters from observations of bright stars: Introduction

 Different experimental tests and constraints on the range and strength of additional Yukawa gravitational interaction between masses $m_1$ and $m_2$ in the form $V\left(r\right)=-G_N\dfrac{m_1\,m_2}{r}\cdot\left(1+\alpha\,e^{\displaystyle-r/\lambda}\right)$ were reviewed in \cite{adel09}.
 These constraints covered a wide range of length scales, including short-range laboratory experiments with torsion balance, lunar laser ranging (LLR) and Solar System tests, and were summarized in Figs. 9 and 10 of \cite{adel09}.
 In the case of LLR and Solar System, the following constraints on the range of Yukawa interaction $\Lambda$ were obtained, respectively: $\lambda \gg 4 \times 10^8\ \mathrm{m}$ and $\lambda \gg 1.5 \times 10^{11}\ \mathrm{m}$.

 LIGO Scientific and Virgo Collaborations used the following Yukawa type correction to the gravitational potential with characteristic length scale $\lambda_g$: $\varphi\left(r\right)=\dfrac{GM}{r}\left(1-e^{\displaystyle -r/\lambda_g}\right)$ in order to discuss and compare the so-called static and dynamical bounds on graviton mass \cite{abbo16a}.
 In the first publication on the discovery of gravitational waves and binary black holes the authors found a graviton mass constraint from a dispersion relation therefore, a massive gravity theory was considered as feasible alternative for GR.
 The static bounds, such as those from the Solar System observations, do not probe the propagation of gravitational interaction, in contrast to dynamical bounds which are obtained by studying the very massive, compact objects such as binary pulsars and supermassive Kerr black holes.
 Fig. 8 of \cite{abbo16} shows a comparison of cumulative posterior probability distribution and exclusion regions for the graviton Compton wavelength, obtained from the first gravitational wave signal GW150914 with exclusion regions obtained from the binary pulsar J0737-3039 and the Solar System observations.
 The resulting dynamical bound of $\lambda_g>10^{13}\;\mathrm{km}$ at 90\% confidence, which corresponds to a graviton mass $m_g\le 1.2\times 10^{-22}\;\mathrm{eV}$, obtained from GW150914, was approximately for a factor of three better than the existing Solar-System static bounds \cite{abbo16} (after data analysis of the third working run LIGO--Virgo--KAGRA consortium improved previous estimates as $m_g\le 1.27\times 10^{-23}\;\mathrm{eV}$ \cite{abbo21}).
 This LIGO--Virgo bound on graviton mass is currently considered as the most robust, although some other techniques could in principle provide more stringent constraints.
-For example, expected detection limit for a future pulsar timing array (PTA) with 300 pulsars, observed for 10 years is $m_g=5\times 10^{-23}\;\mathrm{eV}$ \cite{lee10}, while the current studies of weak lensing, which are model-dependent and very sensitive to the uncertainties on the amount and spatial distribution of DM in the Universe, provide the limit of $\lambda_g>6.82\;\mathrm{Mpc}$ which corresponds to $m_g<6\times 10^{-30}\;\mathrm{eV}$ \cite{rana18}.
+For example, expected detection limit for a future pulsar timing array (PTA) with 300 pulsars, observed for 10 years is $m_g=5\times 10^{-23}\;\mathrm{eV}$ \cite{lee10} (however, here we should emphasize that we compare the found graviton mass bounds from gravitational wave observations and constraints which will be expected to find from future pulsar timing observations), while the current studies of weak lensing, which are model-dependent and very sensitive to the uncertainties on the amount and spatial distribution of DM in the Universe, provide the limit of $\lambda_g>6.82\;\mathrm{Mpc}$ which corresponds to $m_g<6\times 10^{-30}\;\mathrm{eV}$ \cite{rana18}.